The Best Telescope For Beginners

 Portability and Weight

 When the temperature drops in the winter, you’ll be even less motivated to carry a large, cumbersome telescope out into the backyard.
-For this reason, advanced amateur astronomers often build home observatories so that they can keep their large telescope set up at all times.
+For this reason, advanced amateur astronomers often build home observatories to keep their large telescopes set up at all times.

-If you have any health issues or cannot lift heavy objects, an extra-large telescope and mount are out of the question.
-You are better off with something smaller and more portable.
-You will get much more use out of it.
+If you have health issues or cannot lift heavy objects, an extra-large telescope and mount are out of the question.
+You are better off with something smaller and more portable, which will give you much more use.

 Which telescope offers the best value and experience?